se-tuebingen/oopsla-2025-artifact-axcut/STEP-BY-STEP.md

 diff examples/PROG.x86.asm ..benchmark-programs/axcut/PROG.x86.asm
 ```

+The only difference should be in the paths of the build instructions pasted as a comment at the beginning of the generated assembly file.
+This path depends on the path given to the compiler when generating the code.

 ### Confirming the correctness of theorems
 The correctness of the typeability preservation of our normalization procedure (described in Section 2.2) and the type safety of AxCut with respect to the abstract machine semantics (stated in Section 3.3) are proven by their intrinsically typed implementations in Idris 2 and totality of the corresponding function.

+Enter the container (if you are not inside already).
 For the normalization, enter

 ```